NBISweden/data-submission-documentation/ENA/SOP/register_ToLID.md

 # Register Tree of Life ID (ToLID) for biodiversity projects

+This SOP describes the process of registering a Tree of Life ID (ToLID) for species in projects where the metadata is handled in ENA checklists outside of COPO.
+A ToLID allows for unique specimen identifier of a species, anhancing precision and metadata quality for benchmark biodiveristy projects.

+## Details

 [Tree of Life ID webpage](https://id.tol.sanger.ac.uk/)

 A ToLID is an standardised identifier for a single specimen of a species for genome sequence purposes.
 The identifier uniquely points to a particular specimen with a name that provides species recognition, differentiates between specimen of the same species, and adds taxonomic context.